-To add a new connection to a session, click on the Add button to open the following window:
+To add a new connection to a session, click on the Add... button to open the following window:

-Then click Advanced to open Advanced Settings:
+Then click Advanced... to open Advanced Settings:

-In the Connect by using section, select the Source IP address and the Target portal address for the new connection.
+In the Connect using section, select the Initiator IP address and the Target portal IP address for the new connection.
 In most instances these should be different from the source and target addresses of the original connection.
 In this example we have connected to 10.10.10.50 / 3260 as the leading connection, and the second connection will be 10.10.11.50 / 3260.

 Configure CHAP and Header/Data Digest, and click OK.
-Then, click OK within the Add Connection window and now you should see the new, additional connection listed in the Session Connections window.
+Then click OK within the Add Connection window and now you should see the new, additional connection listed in the Multiple Connected Session (MCS) window.

-Note: Up to 8 connections can be added to one session.
+Note: Up to 10 connections can be added to one session.

-Once you have completed setting up the connections, click OK to return to the Target Properties page.
-Under Session Properties, you will see that the Connection count field value has increased:
+Once you have completed setting up the connections, click OK to return to the Properties window.
+Under Session Information, you will see that the Connection count value has increased: